CloudNativeInfra/cni/en/ch01-what-is-cloud-native-infrastructure.md

 # CHAPTER 1.
 What Is Cloud Native Infrastructure?

-Infrastructure is all the software and hardware that support applications.1 This includes data centers, operating systems, deployment pipelines, configuration management, and any system or software needed to support the life cycle of applications.
+Infrastructure is all the software and hardware that support applications.
+This includes data centers, operating systems, deployment pipelines, configuration management, and any system or software needed to support the life cycle of applications.

 Countless time and money have been spent on infrastructure.
 Through years of evolving the technology and refining practices, some companies have been able to run infrastructure and applications at massive scale and with renowned agility.
 Efficiently running infrastructure accelerates business by enabling faster iteration and shorter times to market.